Baking Homemade Pizza in a Cast Iron Skillet

 Can I Use Parchment Paper or a Silicone Mat to Prevent the Pizza From Sticking to the Skillet?

-You can use parchment paper or a silicone mat as alternatives to prevent your pizza from sticking to the cast iron skillet.
+To prevent your pizza from sticking to the cast iron skillet, you can use parchment paper or a silicone mat.
 Both options work well and make cleanup easier.